-The divisions meet regularly to discuss matters of importance within their particular areas, to approve applications for majors, and to consider the relationship of their areas to the total educational program of the College.
-Most suggestions for changes and revisions in the curriculum are initiated in the division and receive divisional approval prior to being submitted to the Curriculum Committee.
+The divisions meet regularly to discuss matters of importance within their particular areas, to approve applications for majors, and to consider the relationship

 Section 4.
 Selection of Division Chair: Following a preference poll of divisional faculty, the Provost will communicate the rationale for his recommendation of a division chair to the divisional faculty and to the President.
 The chairs of the divisions are appointed annually by the President following this recommendation.
 The heads of the divisions meet regularly with the Provost to discuss matters of common concern.